 Fake news is not the real problem.
 The real problem is people’s poor critical thinking skills and cognitive biases that prevent them from recognizing when they’re reading/watching/listening to fake news, simply because they want the fake news to be real.

-Hint: If a news story or social media meme riles up your emotions to hate another group of people (i.e. Democrats, Republicans, liberals, conservatives, immigrants, an entire race or religion, etc.), it’s most likely to be at the very least a sensationalist exaggeration, if not completely fake news.
+Hint: If a news story or social media post riles up your emotions to hate another group of people (i.e. Democrats, Republicans, liberals, conservatives, immigrants, an entire race or religion, etc.), it’s most likely to be at the very least a sensationalist exaggeration, if not completely fake news.

 Hint: If somebody is shouting, it’s probably fake news.
 They’re letting their emotions get the best of them instead of thinking reasonably and rationally.